Slack's Content Marketing Strategy to become a media first brand

 Slack itself has created content that is focused on how using its tool can help organizations and teams build trust within their ecosystem.
 Content that weaves themes of company culture, diversity, and inclusion helps it paint a picture of how much it values the same and how organizations can imbibe it for themselves.

-Unique and vibrant illustrations that throw some energy and modernity into their website design and blogs.
+Unique and vibrant illustrations throw some energy and modernity into their website design and blogs.

 Interviewing industry experts outside their ecosystem for their content across podcasts, guest posts, etc.

-Sharing about how they do things in their own organization - Slack seems to enjoy talking about itself and the story behind their successes.
+Sharing about how they do things in their own organization - Slack seems to enjoy talking about itself and the story behind its successes.
 Examples include:

 All these efforts provide a higher-order view of the kind of ideology Slack follows with reasoning.